Related: Oil Pit Netting

 Another very important rule in automotive shop safety is to properly lift vehicles.
 With literally tons of steel hovering above a worker, supporting a car during a suspension, the based task can mean the difference between life and death.
 To demonstrate this further; in May of 2016 a car slipped off a hoist at a local St Catherine’s Costco which resulted in the worker underneath being severely injured and hospitalized.

 Regular inspections help to ensure that all the lifts and hoists in the shop are operating properly.
 Routine inspection and maintenance should be done at least every 3 months.
 To make sure that an automotive lift is safe for using the following items should be inspected regularly:

 - All locks and restraints are working correctly

 - There is no deformation or excessive wear on any of the lift components, including posts, arms, poses or wiring

 - There is no damage or excessive wear on any of the lift contact points, including adapters

 - There are no cracks or loose concrete around the floor anchors, if applicable

 Too many people have been injured while working in automotive shops.
-Given the nature of the work, there is always the risk of severe injury and in the worst case fatality.
-Employers have a duty to minimize these risks and employees have the right to refuse to work in unsafe conditions.
+Given the nature of the work, there is always the risk of severe injury and in the worst-case fatality.
+Employers must minimize these risks and employees have the right to refuse to work in unsafe conditions.

 If you have any questions in regards to the safety products outlined in this posting, please do not hesitate to comment below!